Posts

 Image

 Hi ALL!
 I haven't updated in a while.
-It seems that everyone around us has been getting sick and it finally hit me.
-I'm glad to be back to good health and up and running again.
-This ol ' chalk board has been a pleasant addition to my kitchen.
-It has served as a menu board, showcased artwork and most recently has displayed my quote of the week.
-During family scripture study our family talked about how every member is a missionary.
-We talked about some ways we could share the gospel in our daily lives.
-We read President Gordon B. Hinckley's quote : "If we will go forward, never losing sight of our goal, speaking ill of no one, living the great principles we know to be true, this cause will roll on in majesty and power to fill the earth."
-It was suggested by one of the kids that we could be a good example to others through our actions and our words.
-We decided to be more present when we speak and try our best to use words that would add to someone else and not
+It seems like everyone around us has been getting sick, and eventually it caught up with me too.
+I'm happy to say I'm finally feeling better and up and running again!
+This ol' chalkboard has become a pleasant little addition to our kitchen.
+It's been a menu board, an art gallery for the kids, and most recently...
+A place for our quote of the week.
+During family scripture study, we were talking about how every member can be a missionary and some of the simple ways we can share the gospel in our everyday lives.
+We read these words from President Gordon B. Hinckley: “If we will go forward, never losing sight of our goal, speaking ill of no one, living the great principles we know to be true, this cause will roll on in majesty and power to fill the earth.”
+One of the kids suggested that perhaps one of the best ways we could influence others was simply through our actions and our words.
+That started a good family discussion.
+We talk...

 Image